Andy-J-marshall/stanningley-bowls-website/README.md

 3. If entering a new league, make sure the `bowlsClubStats.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues
 4. Check the scripts still work for the new season.
 The Bowlsnet website or text reports may have changed which could cause the scripts to fail
-5. Remove the `combineFiles.py` call in `get-stats` in `package.json` file.
+5. Consider removing the `combineFiles.py` call in `get-stats` in `package.json` file.
 This is only needed if AireWharfe/West Riding has reset the cup half way through and lost results.
+Alternatively, just generate an empty text file for the new year in the `bowlsnetReports` directory.

 ## Web application